Employee shareholdings - a challenge

 Formula value

-As a rule, non-listed employee shares do not have a market value.
-The relevant value is therefore the formula value calculated according to a method that is suitable for the employer and generally accepted.
-For the valuation of employee shares according to the formula value, the Circular No. 37 now refers in particular to the valuation methodology according to Circular No. 28 of the Swiss Tax Conference of 28 August 2008 (Guidance on the valuation of securities without market value for wealth tax) as a suitable and recognised method.
+Non-listed employee shares generally lack a market value.
+The relevant value is therefore the calculated formula value according to a method that is suitable and recognized by the employer.
+For the valuation of employee shares according to the formula value, circular no. 37 now refers in particular to the valuation method in accordance with circular no. 28 of the Swiss Tax Conference of 28 August 2008 as a suitable and recognized method.

 From a tax perspective, no taxable income from employment arises if a recognised formula value is used to determine the purchase price of a share in the context of a sale to an employee.